-- 7.1.
-Before You submit an application, You and the named participants must read these grant guidelines, the instructions to applicants, and the draft grant agreement.
+7.1.
+Before You submit an application, You and the named participants must read these grant guidelines, the Instructions to Applicants, and the draft grant agreement.
 These documents may be found on GrantConnect.
-Any alterations and addenda will be published on GrantConnect and by registering on this website you will be automatically notified of any changes. - 7.2.
-To apply, You must: - a. complete the application form in the format We require; - b. address all of the eligibility and assessment criteria; - c. make sure that Your application is submitted in accordance with these grant guidelines, grant agreement, instructions to applicants and application form.
+Any alterations and addenda will be published on GrantConnect and by registering on this website you will be automatically notified of any changes.

+7.2.
+To apply, You must:

+- a. complete the application form in the format We require; - b. address all of the eligibility and assessment criteria; - c. make sure that Your application is submitted in accordance with these grant guidelines, grant agreement, Instructions to Applicants and application form.

 You must only submit an application, if it and the named participants, will be eligible for the grant opportunity as per these grant guidelines; - d. certify that the application is compliant with these grant guidelines and all relevant laws and regulations; - e. submit Your application through Your Research Office; and - f. ensure that the person assigned the Research Office Delegate role in RMS is authorised to certify and submit applications. - 7.3.
-An application may be submitted more than once for the same grant opportunity in accordance with 10.1.
-If applying in the same grant opportunity, you must identify how the current application differs from the previously unsuccessful application(s) submitted in this round. - 7.4.
-Your application should include details of the proposed collaborative arrangements and governance processes to be implemented, including how: - a. each Partner Organisation will be involved in the project; - b. the project fits into each Partner Organisation's overall strategic plan; and - c. the project is of value to each of the Partner Organisation(s) involved. - 7.5.
 In-kind contributions must be essential and central to the application.
-It is Your responsibility to establish the merit of the case for recognition of in-kind contributions. - 7.6.
-In-kind contributions in the budget section of the application should not include basic salary for any Commonwealth Fellowships, unless it is salary over and above the Commonwealth component supported. - 7.7.
-Your application cannot include cash or in-kind contributions in years beyond the project activity period. - 7.8.
-We reserve the right to determine the value of Partner Organisation contributions and may, for the purposes of assessment, determine contributions to be at levels that may differ from those in Your application.

-- 7.9.
-You are responsible for ensuring that Your application is complete and all details in the application are accurate and current at the time of submission. - 7.10.
-You cannot change Your application (additions, deletions or modifications) after the application submission date and time. - 7.11.
-We reserve the right at any point in the process to seek evidence from You to support the certification of applications. - 7.12.
-The application form includes help information and further information is in the instructions to applicants document on GrantConnect.
+It is Your responsibility to establish the merit of the case for recognition of in-kind contributions. - 7.4.
+In-kind contributions in the budget section of the application should not include basic salary for any Commonwealth Fellowships, unless it is salary over and above the Commonwealth component supported. - 7.5.
+Your application cannot include cash or in-kind contributions in years beyond the project activity period. - 7.6.
+You are responsible for ensuring that Your application is complete and all details in the application are accurate and current at the time of submission. - 7.7.
+You cannot change Your application (additions, deletions or modifications) after the application submission date and time. - 7.8.
+We reserve the right at any point in the process to seek evidence from You to support the certification of applications. - 7.9.
+The application form includes help information and further information is in the Instructions to Applicants document on GrantConnect.
 If You have any technical difficulties, please contact arc-systems@arc.gov.au.